 Firstly can you take us through the highlights of the 2015 Team Series:

-As always the Team Series is about developing the most high performance products, specific to what our team is asking for, without compromising them for commercial reasons.
-Although this means that it is a very premium price range, it is simply the result of being a rider driven company committed to developing high end products.
+As always the Team Series is about developing the most high-performance products, specific to what our team is asking for, without compromising them for commercial reasons.
+Although this means that it is a very premium price range, it is simply the result of being a rider driven company committed to developing high-end products.

 When you look at our kite program, one of our key focuses has been to develop the most durable construction on the market without resulting in heavy and unresponsive kites.
-This was achieved through combining Teijin Technoforce D2 as the leading canopy material in the industry with our unique Aramid Load Frame.
+This was achieved by combining Teijin Technoforce D2 as the leading canopy material in the industry with our unique Aramid Load Frame.
 If you take the time to look into the technical performance of these two components, it is such a massive step forward, beyond even our expectations.
 We have also redesigned key components such as the inflation valve and one pump system.

-With regard to specific kite models, the Razor is an updated shape that is essentially the model that Alex Pastor was using towards the end of last year, when he clinched the world title.
-We have spent a lot of time fine tuning each of the sizes to maintain consistency in feel between them.
+With regard to specific kite models, the Razor is an updated shape that is essentially the model that Alex Pastor was using towards the end of last year when he clinched the world title.
+We have spent a lot of time fine-tuning each of the sizes to maintain consistency in feel between them.
 On the Wave kite, we have had a lot of fun refining the product in our daily wave sessions.
-Of course this was challenging, as the market response on this product had been exceptional and we really wanted to maintain the same feel.
+Of course, this was challenging, as the market response on this product had been exceptional and we really wanted to maintain the same feel.

-The binding project has been a massive new program for us as we did not use any existing components and opened new molds for every part; it has taken a year of very focused development to bring the first product, in the form of the Alex Pastor Signature model to market.
+The binding project has been a massive new program for us as we did not use any existing components and opened new moulds for every part; it has taken a year of very focused development to bring the first product, in the form of the Alex Pastor Signature model to market.
 We went through the same process with the new AFT Strap System, with product designer Dean Freedberg focusing his energy on that.